umputun/tg-spam/README.md

 By default, the bot reports back to the group with the message `this is spam` and `this is spam (dry mode)` for dry mode.
 In non-dry mode, the bot will delete the spam message and ban the user permanently.
 It is possible to suppress those reports with `--no-spam-reply, [$NO_SPAM_REPLY]` parameter.

+There are 4 files used by the bot to detect spam:

+- `spam-samples.txt` - list of spam samples.
+Each line in this file is a full text of spam message with removed EOL.
+I.e. the orginal message represented as a single line.
+EOLs can be replaced by spaces
+- `ham-samples.txt` - list of ham (non-spam) samples.
+Each line in this file is a full text of ham message with removed EOL
+- `exclude-tokens.txt` - list of tokens to exclude from spam detection, usually common words.
+Each line in this file is a single token (word), or a comma-separated list of words in dbl-quotes.
+- `stop-words.txt` - list of stop words to detect spam right away.
+Each line in this file is a single phrase (can be one or more words).
+The bot checks if any of those phrases are present in the message and if so, it marks the message as spam.

+_All 4 files are dynamically reloaded by the bot, so user can change them on the fly without restarting the bot._

 ### Admin chat/group

 Optionally, user can specify the admin chat/group name/id.
 In this case, the bot will send a message to the admin chat as soon as a spammer is detected.
 Admin can see all the spam and all banned users and could also unban the user by clicking the "unban" link in the message.